Sharesale

 For an individual, the risk of developing colorectal (bowel) cancer because of their consumption of processed meat remains small, but this risk increases with the amount of meat consumed.
 In view of the large number of people who consume processed meat, the global impact on cancer incidence is of public health importance.

-A group of 22 scientists reviewed the evidence linking red meat and processed meat consumption to cancer, and that eating processed meats regularly increases the risk of colorectal cancer.
+A group of 22 scientists reviewed the evidence linking red meat and processed meat consumption to cancer, and found that eating processed meats regularly increases the risk of colorectal cancer.
 Their evidence review is explained in an article published in The Lancet.

 Their findings puts processed meats in the same category of cancer risk as tobacco smoking and asbestos.